ibm-cloud-architecture/cloudpak-for-applications/README.md

 ```

 ### Create the Security Context Constraint
-In order to deploy and run the WebSphere Liberty Docker image in an OpenShift cluster, we first need to configure certain security aspects for the cluster.
-The `Security Context Constraint` provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/ssc.yaml) grants the [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) that the WebSphere Liberty Docker container is running under the required privileges to function correctly.
+In order to deploy and run the Open Liberty Docker image in an OpenShift cluster, we first need to configure certain security aspects for the cluster.
+The `Security Context Constraint` provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/ssc.yaml) grants the [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) that the Open Liberty Docker container is running under the required privileges to function correctly.

 A **cluster administrator** can use the file provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/ssc.yaml) with the following command to create the Security Context Constraint (SCC):